 Overview

 HGH Fragment 176-191 is the unmodified 16-residue C-terminal segment of human growth hormone, lifted directly from positions 176 through 191 of the 191-residue native HGH protein.
 The fragment preserves C-terminal-region lipolytic activity while leaving behind the central-region anabolic and IGF-1-stimulating effects that are characteristic of the full-length GH molecule.
 The critical distinction at the procurement-file level is between this SKU, which is the unmodified native sequence, and AOD9604, whose N-terminal residue is tyrosine (the tyrosine was introduced to support iodination tracking) where this native fragment carries phenylalanine; the two molecules are chemically distinct and produce different ESI-MS signatures, despite a confusingly similar catalogue naming convention across the broader peptide market.
-Vialdyne releases HGH Fragment 176-191 against a ≥99.0% main-peak HPLC specification, with the full identity stack documented on every released-batch COA.
-The relevant values: CAS number 66004-57-7, molecular formula C78H123N23O22S2, average MW 1799.1 g/mol, and primary sequence FLRIVQCRSVEGSCGF.
-The sequence carries two cysteine residues at internal positions 7 and 14, which under oxidative storage conditions can pair into an intramolecular disulfide bridge.
-This disulfide-bridging behaviour is the most common identity-confirmation concern at receiving inspection: the reduced and oxidised forms differ by 2 Da in ESI-MS and elute at different RP-HPLC retention times.
-The released-batch COA documents which form the lot represents.
+HGH Fragment 176-191 carries a ≥99.0% main-peak HPLC catalogue target.
+Ask sales for the batch COA matched to the offered lot; it records the identity and purity work actually completed.
+The reference values are CAS 66004-57-7, formula C78H123N23O22S2, average MW 1799.1 g/mol, and sequence FLRIVQCRSVEGSCGF.
+If the buyer's written procedure requires reduced-versus-oxidised-form evidence, agree the ESI-MS or RP-HPLC method, reporting, timing, and cost before quotation.
 Six nominal strengths from 1 to 15 mg cover bench-scale and dispensing-scale workflows.

 Applications & buyer fit